Azure Blockchain Workbench architecture

 Distributed ledger technology (DLT) messages contain the metadata for transactions to be written to the blockchain.
 The consumer retrieves the messages and pushes the data to a transaction builder, signer, and router.

-The database consumer takes messages from Service Bus and pushes the data to an attached database, such as SQL database.
+The database consumer takes messages from Service Bus and pushes the data to an attached database, such as a database in Azure SQL Database.